 - A. Parental leave will be granted to the employee for the purpose of bonding with their newborn, adoptive or foster child.
-Parental leave may extend up to six (6) months, including time covered by family medical leave, during the first year after the child's birth or placement.
-Leave beyond the period covered by family medical leave may only be denied by the Employer due to operational necessity.
+Parental leave may extend up to six (6) months, including time covered by FML, during the first year after the child's birth or placement.
+Leave beyond the period covered by FML may only be denied by the Employer due to operational necessity.
 Such denial may be grieved beginning at the agency director step of the grievance procedure in Article 29, Grievance Procedure. - B. Parental leave may be a combination of the employee's accrued vacation leave, sick leave, personal holiday, compensatory time, exchange time, or leave without pay.
-Sick leave may only be used for the same time period the employee is approved and using FMLA or WFLA leave for baby bonding purposes.
+Sick leave may only be used for the same time period the employee is approved and using FML leave for baby bonding purposes.

-15.11 Pregnancy Disability Leave
+15.3 Pregnancy Disability Leave

-- A. Leave for pregnancy or childbirth related disability is in addition to any leave granted under FMLA or WFLA. - B. Pregnancy disability leave will be granted for the period of time that an employee is sick or temporarily disabled because of pregnancy and/or childbirth.
+- A. Leave for pregnancy or childbirth related disability is in addition to any leave granted under the FMLA. - B. Pregnancy disability leave will be granted for the period of time that an employee is sick or temporarily disabled because of pregnancy and/or childbirth.
 An employee must submit a written request for disability leave due to pregnancy and/or childbirth in accordance with agency policy.
 An employee may be required to submit medical certification or verification for the period of the disability.
 Such leave due to pregnancy and/or childbirth may be a combination of sick leave, vacation leave, personal holiday, compensatory time, exchange time, shared leave and leave without pay.
-The combination and use of paid and unpaid leave will be the choice of the employee. - 15.12 Definitions used in this article will be in accordance with the FMLA and WFLA.
-The parties recognize that the Department of Labor is working on further defining the amendments to FMLA.
-The Employer and the employees will comply with existing and any adopted federal FMLA regulations and/or interpretations.
+The combination and use of paid and unpaid leave will be the choice of the employee.